Note on processing status abbreviations:

 The lantern slides represent the work of numerous photographers and slide-makers, including George W. Bond and Company, Chicago Transparency Company, Curtis and Miller, the Detroit Photographic Company/Detroit Publishing Company, the Historic American Buildings Survey, Frances Benjamin Johnston, Alvina Lenke Studios, T.H.
 McAllister, A.G.
 McGregor, L. Manasse, Grace Nichols, Underwood and Underwood, and Edward Van Altena.

-[PAR] Approximately 700 images that document the architecture, landscape and urban planning of sites across the United States—with a particular emphasis on Chicago and its suburbs—and, to a lesser extent, internationally.
+[PAR] Approximately 8 linear feet of images that document the architecture, landscape and urban planning of sites across the United States—with a particular emphasis on Chicago and its suburbs—and, to a lesser extent, internationally.
 HALIC Modern complements the original HALIC collection by focusing on works designed and constructed after World War II.
 This collection will be added to on a regular basis.

 Contact the Ryerson and Burnham Archives